Sadistic Mika Band: History

 After taking guitar lessons from Kazuhiko Katō, Mika Fukui of the folk duo Mika & Tonko starting dating The Folk Crusaders member.
 The two musicians married in Vancouver, Canada in July 1970.
 As Katō was already famous, the couple attracted much media attention, including an interview by the newly launched An An magazine.
 Impressed by the United Kingdom's burgeoning glam rock scene led by T. Rex and David Bowie, Katō set about forming a new group in his native Japan to emulate the style.
-Formed in November 1971, the Sadistic Mika Band initially consisted of Katō on guitar and vocals, Mika on vocals, and drummer Hiro Tsunoda.
+Formed in November 1971, the Sadistic Mika Band initially consisted of Katō on guitar and vocals, Mika on vocals, and former Jacks drummer Hiro Tsunoda.
 Their name is a parody of John Lennon and Yoko Ono's Plastic Ono Band, with "sadistic" reportedly inspired by Mika's sadistic way of using knives in the kitchen.
 The group released the single "Cycling Boogie" on June 21, 1972.
 It was released on Doughnut Records, Japan's first private label that was founded by Katō and distributed by Toshiba EMI.
 Tsunoda subsequently left the band in September, replaced by Yukihiro Takahashi, with lead guitarist Masayoshi Takanaka and bassist Ray Ohara also joining the group.
 This lineup completed the band's self-titled debut album, which was released on May 5, 1973.
 Harvest Records released it in the United Kingdom.
 Katō passed the album to Malcolm McLaren who at the time had a shop with Vivienne Westwood, and McLaren passed it on to Bryan Ferry.
 Members of the Sadistic Mika Band also contributed to Shigeru Izumiya's 1973 album Hikari to Kage.

 The band's second album Kurofune was recorded in England and released on November 5, 1974.
 Chris Thomas requested to produce the Sadistic Mika Band after hearing their first album.
 He also introduced Mika to Badfinger while he produced their LP Wish You Were Here.
 Her vocals can be heard on the track "Know One Knows" (translating Pete Ham's lyrics to Japanese).
 Keyboardist Yu Imai, who had previously worked as a support musician on the band's first album, was promoted to a full member.
 Kurofune sold poorly but is now considered a landmark in Japanese rock.
 In September 2007, Rolling Stone Japan rated it at No. 9 on its list of the "100 Greatest Japanese Rock Albums of All Time".
 In a retrospective review for OK Music, Naoto Kawasaki wrote that the Sadistic Mika Band were one of few Japanese rock groups at the time that could compete in the global market, and that the album was greatly influential on younger bands.
 Kawasaki noted that Mika's "eccentric" and "bad" singing drew criticism, but praised Kazuhiko's foresight in anticipating this trend, given how the style later gained prevalence in the 1980s with acts such as Debbie Harry and Strawberry Switchblade.